Cigarette: Smoking restrictions

+Many governments impose restrictions on smoking tobacco, especially in public areas.
+The primary justification has been the negative health effects of second-hand smoke.
+Laws vary by country and locality.
+Nearly all countries have laws restricting places where people can smoke in public, and over 40 countries have comprehensive smoke-free laws that prohibit smoking in virtually all public venues.

 Smoking age

 In the United States, the age to buy tobacco products is 21 in all states as of 2020.

 Similar laws exist in many other countries.
 In Canada, most of the provinces require smokers to be 19 years of age to purchase cigarettes (except for Quebec and the prairie provinces, where the age is 18).
 However, the minimum age only concerns the purchase of tobacco, not use.
 Alberta, however, does have a law which prohibits the possession or use of tobacco products by all persons under 18, punishable by a $100 fine.
 Australia, New Zealand, Poland, and Pakistan have a nationwide ban on the selling of all tobacco products to people under the age of 18.

 Since October 1, 2007, it has been illegal for retailers to sell tobacco in all forms to people under the age of 18 in three of the UK's four constituent countries (England, Wales, Northern Ireland, and Scotland), rising from 16.
 It is also illegal to sell lighters, rolling papers, and all other tobacco-associated items to people under 18.
 It is not illegal for people under 18 to buy or smoke tobacco, just as it was not previously for people under 16; it is only illegal for the said retailer to sell the item.
 The age increase from 16 to 18 came into force in Northern Ireland on September 1, 2008.
 In the Republic of Ireland, bans on the sale of the smaller 10-packs and confectionery that resembles tobacco products (candy cigarettes) came into force on May 31, 2007, in a bid to cut underaged smoking.
+In October 2023 it was announced that the government proposed introducing a ban on sales of cigarettes to anyone born after 2008.

 Most countries in the world have a legal vending age of 18.
 In North Macedonia, Italy, Malta, Austria, Luxembourg, and Belgium, the age for legal vending is 16.
 Since January 1, 2007, all cigarette machines in public places in Germany must attempt to verify a customer's age by requiring the insertion of a debit card.
 Turkey, which has one of the highest percentage of smokers in its population, has a legal age of 18.
 Japan is one of the highest tobacco-consuming nations, and requires purchasers to be 20 years of age.
 Since July 2008, Japan has enforced this age limit at cigarette vending machines through use of the taspo smart card.
 In other countries, such as Egypt, it is legal to use and purchase tobacco products regardless of age.
 Germany raised the purchase age from 16 to 18 on September 1, 2007.